ziginfo/TouchOSC-Layouts/MiX16_ShowCuePro/README.md

 #### The latest Version is  V2.4

 OSC-Control must be activated in the MiX16 Show-Cue parameters-setup !
 The IP-Addresses and the OSC INPUT and OUTPUT Ports must be set correctly in both : TouchOSC and MiX16 Show Cue !
-If both are on the same computer the IP-Address should be : 127.0.0.1 ...
+If the two Apps are on the same computer the IP-Address should be : 127.0.0.1 ...
 In the pics folder you'll see some images of how to configure Show-Cue and TouchOSC; I used the ports 7200 and 7201... but you can use any free port that is not in use otherwiese !

 ---